- Academic and Career Advising

 Academic and Career Advising

-Center for Writing
+Center for Research and Writing

 Computer Labs and Technology Classrooms

 Many academic areas of study have computer labs with specialized hardware/software equipment.
 Students use these labs to create, manage, and deliver technology and media projects in the same professional environment found in many of today’s companies and industries.
 The public Computing Cluster is located in the Mason Library and follows the hours of the library.
-It provides access to desktop computers, digital scanner, specialized software and printers.
+It provides access to desktop computers, specialized software and printers.
 The Mason Library has laptops for loan to students to use within the library for academic purposes.

 All KSC classrooms are media enhanced and include all or some of the following: wireless access, ceiling mounted data projector, pull down screen, DVD player, Smartcart with laptop connection and/or permanently installed PC and Eno/Smartboards.
 This setup allows KSC students and faculty to make technology an integral part of the instructional environment.